KingKowa/Student-Portfolio-Contact-Form/README.md

 # Project Name

-> Student-Portfolio-2
+> Student-Portfolio-Contact-Form

 1.Selected a figma template to serve as a guide for the design of the project.
 2.Created the HTML Boiler template for the project.
 3.Added a CSS file to apply styling to the HTML document.
 4.Added an images folder to the project.
+5.Followed the requirement to make sure:
+  i. name field accept maximum of 30 characters ii. email field accepts only emails iii. all fields have placeholder text iv. all fields have the correct type
-5.Committed all changes to my local repository 6.Pushed all changes from my local repository to my remote repository.
+5.Committed all changes to my local repository 6.Pushed all changes from my local repository to the remote repository

 ## Built With